Ceremonial maces in the United Kingdom: Academic maces

 At the University of Oxford there are three dating from the second half of the 16th century and six from 1723 and 1724, while at the University of Cambridge there are three from 1626 and one from 1628.
 The latter was altered during the Cromwellian Commonwealth and again at the Stuart Restoration.
 Durham University has a mace carried by one of the two University Bedels, used at special ceremonies, as does the University of Bristol, where it is carried by one of the corps of Bedells.

 The mace of the Open University reflects its modernist outlook, being made from titanium.

 In 1663, Charles II presented a silver-gilt mace to the Royal Society, which he founded in 1660.
 It is very similar to the maces used in the Houses of Parliament and has the royal cypher "C.R.".

 Scotland

 Scottish Parliament

-The present Scottish Parliament has a silver mace, which was designed in 1999 and incorporates a gold wedding ring.
+The present Scottish Parliament has a silver mace incorporating a gold band, which was designed in 1999.
 The Scottish Parliament was presented with this mace by Elizabeth II at the opening ceremony on 1 July 1999.
 It was designed and crafted by Michael Lloyd, a renowned silversmith who has a studio in south-west Scotland.
 The mace is constructed of Scottish silver with an inlaid band of gold panned from Scottish rivers.
 The gold band is intended to symbolise the marriage of the Parliament, the land, and the people.
 The words "Wisdom, Justice, Compassion, Integrity" are woven into thistles at the head of the mace to represent the aspirations of the Scottish people for the Members of their Parliament.
 The head of the mace bears the words: "There shall be a Scottish Parliament – Scotland Act 1998".